ronpearl/typeforme/README.md

 Some things I was looking to add were the capabilities to start/stop the typing actions, more customization for the cursor, pulling of strings from the page, etc...

 Keep in mind that this wasn't straight copied from his work and there were a number of things I left out because I wanted to strip it down.
-Maybe in the future I'll add some of those other functionalities in, but for now it is what it is.
+Maybe in the future I'll add some of those other functionalities in.

 ## Code Example
     $( "#divToPutText" ).typeForMe({